mk870/movie-plus-frontend/README.md

 * Finally, it has a live [***Twitter Movie Sentiment***](https://github.com/mk870/Twitter_Sentiment_Analysis_Api) score for each movie, in addition you also get to see what people are saying about your movie through wordcloud.
 ### Project Steps :
 * The app has 9 pages created using react-router (homepage, myMovies, myActors, videos, , login, actor, movie, twitterSentiment and signup page)
-* This app consumes 3 custom made apis, a flask machine-learning twitter sentiment app, flask machine-learning recommendation app and a spring boot app with a mysql database.
+* This app consumes 3 custom made apis, a flask machine-learning twitter sentiment app, flask machine-learning recommendation app and a spring boot app with a postgreSQL database.
 * Finally, styled-components was used to style the entire application.

 ### **Resources Used**